TinKurbatoff/tornado-tryton/README.md

 > Please, add stars to this project on [github](https://github.com/TinKurbatoff/tornado-tryton) if this was helpful for your project.
 Share your questions and thoughts.
 Always welcome!

+## Django webserver note
+> It is possible to use this module with a Django web-server with some minor edits.
+I will add such a support or create a new module.
+But you may try to implement it manualy.

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)